Easyviz

 plotting software and embed this string directly in HTML.
 This is

-easy: if the filename for the savefig
+easy: if the filename for the savefig command contains just the

-, and the backend supports storing the plot
+extension, say .png, and the backend supports storing the plot

 in a string in PNG format, the string is returned.
 Otherwise, just

-backend that can return the plot as a string is matplotlib
+backend that can return the plot as a string is matplotlib.

 Here is a recipe on how to create a plot as a string in PNG and SVG format and embed the strings directly in HTML: